SqlHash/sqlhash-mssql/README.md

 3. Initially, the structures needs to be filled using special stored procedure

-4. The hash tree support will be deployed in a single SQL script.
+4. The hash tree support will be deployed in a single T-SQL script.

 # Roadmap/plan